aznxluvlyguy4u/wiki1/Glossary.md

 Website: [jwt.io](https://jwt.io)

-JSON web token is an industry standard way of prividing access tokens.
+JSON web token is an industry standard way of providing access tokens.
 These access tokens contain information on what a user is allowed to see and what not.
 For example we don’t want User A to have insights into orders from User B. With JSON web tokens we make sure they don’t.

 ### P